The Pearl of Great Price

 God answered this sincere prayer of my heart in a recent visit from our son.
 He granted deep peace while I hardly said anything over the few hours we were all together.
 I was amazed at myself and knew it was His intervention.
 It was a humbling lesson in how often I utter wasted, rash words stemming from my wandering, undisciplined mind.
 It wasn’t my time to be heard, to be contributing, even spiritually, to this particular conversation.

-Amazingly, the Lord answered my sincere prayer as I sat quietly and prayed, loving the peace and rest I felt, being led of His spirit rather than my own flesh.
-And no regrets afterword!
+Amazingly, the Lord answered my sincere prayer as I sat quietly and prayed, loving the peace and rest I felt, being led by His spirit rather than my own flesh.
+And no regrets afterward!
 Though more lessons about my words are to come, I love seeing answered prayer for God’s way in me!
-Yes, the Lord gifted me with words but it is an ongoing refinement for my growth into the Christ.
+Yes, the Lord gifted me with words, but it is an ongoing refinement for my growth into the Christ.

-Often I ask for spiritual duck tape to cover my mouth until my heart is pure, without offense.
-I join with other sincere believers in praying for and desiring no regrets from offending others, particularly people I care about, with too many words from self spoken casually or in haste, while ignoring the guile in my heart.
-Along with Jabez, I am most committed to desiring to cause others no pain because of my self nature:
+Often, I ask for spiritual duct tape to cover my mouth until my heart is pure, without offense.
+I join with other sincere believers in praying for and desiring no regrets from offending others, particularly people I care about, with too many words from myself spoken casually or in haste, while ignoring the guile in my heart.
+Along with Jabez, I am most committed to desiring to cause others no pain because of my self-nature:

 “And Jabez called on the God of Israel saying, ‘Oh, that You would bless me indeed, and enlarge my territory, that Your hand would be with me, and that You would keep me from evil, that I may not cause pain!’
 So God granted him what he requested.”
 1 Chronicles 4:10 NKJV

 Even the challenge to speak only what He speaks, like our Lord Jesus Christ, shows forth His kindness toward us more than any public chastisement without condemnation.
 He corrects us in private, with Him, redirecting us gently to His ways rather than ours.
-When there has been offense, He allows repair and restoration along with forgiveness and this takes humility and meekness!
+When there has been offense, He allows repair and restoration along with forgiveness.
+This process requires humility and meekness!

-He is often the only one who knows, as mankind does not set the same standard that the pearl of great price illustrates.
+God is often the only one who knows, as mankind does not set the same standard that the pearl of great price illustrates.
 Others may think many things Christians struggle with along our path of life are no big deal.
-God thinks the inner issues are the biggest deal, the inner workings of the most evil part of us, the heart.
+God thinks the inner issues of the heart are the biggest deal, the inner workings of the most evil part of us, the heart.
 Peter said:

 “Wherefore laying aside all malice, and all guile, and hypocrisies, and envies, and all evil speakings, as newborn babes, desire the sincere milk of the word, that ye may grow thereby if so be ye have tasted that the Lord is gracious.”
-1-3 KJV
+1 Peter 2:1-3 KJV

-Oh how we miss this in our love affair with church rules and regulations, outer forms of religion, establishing external laws that cannot and never will alter the inner condition of our hearts!
+Oh, how we miss this in our love affair with church rules and regulations, outer forms of religion, external laws that cannot and never will alter the inner condition of our hearts.
 From beginning to end, God’s word speaks of the heart, how deceitful it is, how He is the only one Who sees our hearts clearly, while none of us can truly see our own.

 Thankfully, Jesus Christ is intent on having a church without spot or wrinkle, hearts with no guile, brothers and sisters who are made into His image and likeness.
+Yes, His pearl of Great Price is to be seen in this earth.
 Then the world will finally know Him, as Paul says, in the power of His resurrection.
-Here is the way of wise words leading others to understand the call, come up to the heights, to meet with others who are being perfected while staying on track in His holy path of life for all.
+Here is the way of wise words leading others to understand the call, come up to the heights, to meet with others who are being perfected while staying on track in His holy path of life.

-Then we are in possession of that Pearl of great price worth letting go of everything else.
-Then we are enabled to share God’s chosen words within us as pearls of His wisdom, formed within by Him and shining out to others:
+When we have that Pearl of great price, we value Him above all, letting go of everything else.
+We are enabled to share God’s chosen words within us as pearls of His wisdom, formed within by Him and shining out to others:

 ‘To you, people, I call, and my voice is to mankind.
 You naive ones, understand prudence; and, you fools, understand wisdom!
 Listen, for I will speak noble things; and the opening of my lips will reveal right things.
 For my mouth will proclaim truth; and wickedness is an abomination to my lips.